tejada7/Java-Certification/OCP.md

 superclasses.
 What if methods or constructors from different superclasses instantiate the same field?
 Which method or constructor will take precedence?
 Because interfaces do not contain fields, you do not have to worry about problems that result from multiple inheritance of state.
+> *Remember that member variables are hidden and not overridden.*
 ### Multiple inheritance of implementation
 It is the ability to inherit method definitions from multiple classes.
 Problems arise with this type of multiple inheritance, such as name conflicts and ambiguity.
 Default methods introduce one form of multiple inheritance of